Caching

 Features

-• Static Content Caching: Static content like HTML, CSS, JavaScript files, images, and videos are cached in the CDN edge servers.
+• Static Content Caching: Static content like HTML, CSS, JavaScript files, images, and videos are stored at CDN edge servers.
 Caching is based on the request method GET or HEAD and the HTTP response code defined in the cache policy.
 There will be no differences between static content and dynamic content.
-Content that should not be cached must have defined cache control headers.
+Content that should not be placed in cache must have defined cache control headers.

-• Dynamic Content Caching: With cache-control headers, you can customize the cache behavior to your needs and on enabling Caching on a CDN route, everything that matches the cache policy will be cached including the dynamic content.
+• Dynamic Content Caching: With cache-control headers, you can customize the cache behavior to your needs and on enabling Caching on a CDN route, everything that matches the cache policy will be placed in cache, including the dynamic content.

-• Cache Policy: The default cache policy for IONOS CDN is as follows:
+• Cache Policy: The default cache policy for IONOS Cloud CDN is as follows:

-• The edge servers cache all content with status code HTTP 2xx from the origin server for 24 hours if no cache control headers are given.
+• The edge servers store all content with status code HTTP 200 from the origin server for 24 hours if no cache control headers are given.
 Cache-control headers take precedence otherwise.

 • Content with HTTP 301, 302, or 404 will be cached for 10 minutes if no cache-control headers are set.

-• Stale content will be provided if the origin is unreachable and the cache still exists.
+• Stale content will be provided if the origin is unreachable and cached content is still available.

 • Automatic Purging: The CDN can automatically remove cached content based on a defined policy, ensuring that users always receive the most up-to-date version of the content when necessary.